 The act is clear that conduct that may not be criminal in nature can still constitute family violence.

-There a number of aspects that differ to usual Court procedure when running a contested family violence matter as a contested hearing.
+There are a number of aspects that differ to usual Court procedure when running a family violence matter as a contested hearing.
 These can be found in the Family Violence Protection Act, as follows:

 The Court can impose the following conditions in relation to Family Violence Protection Intervention Orders: